 However, the majority of horses do not need these more advanced procedures.
 Most horses require their teeth examining and then basic rasping, removal of sharp edges and overgrowths, removal of loose caps (baby teeth) and removal of supragingival calculus (similar to tartar in humans).
 These procedures are not covered by the VA 1966 and therefore anybody can legally perform these procedures on a horse.
 These procedures are referred to as Category 1.

 The WWAED believe that Category 1 procedures should also be assessed, and to that end we have our own standards with the WWAED.
 New members are assessed to understand their level of competency, and if sufficient, they are invited to join the WWAED.
 All WWAED members are expected to take and pass the association Entrance Exam, which is purely a test of Category 1 competencies.
-If the member is unable to pass within 3 attempts, then they will be asked to leave the association.
+If the member is unable to pass within 3 attempts, then their situation will be removed and they may be asked to leave the association.
 In this way, we can ensure that horse owners can feel confident in the capabilities of a WWAED equine dentist.
-We also insist that all WWAED Members must take our bespoke insurance policy from the NFU, to cover them for all relevant procedures.
+We also insist that all WWAED Members must take our bespoke insurance policy from Agriculture Insurance Brokers, to cover them for all relevant procedures.

 There are also Category 3 procedures.
 These are advanced equine dental procedures that can only be performed by a veterinarian.
 All dentists that identify an issue that requires a Category 3 procedure of treatment must refer the horse to a veterinarian.